-- The only prokaryotic algal class is a) Chlorophyceae b) Rhodophyceae c) Cyanophyceae d) Xanthophyceae. - The term receptive spot is associated with a) Antheridum b) Oogonium c) Nannandrium d) Zoosporangium. - 13.
-Apical cap is found in a) Oedogonium b) Chara c) Ectocarpus d) Laminaria. - 14.
-The type of alternation of generation in Phaeophyceae is a) Haplontic b) Diplonticc) Diplohaplontic d)Haplohaplontic. - 15.
-Sexual reproduction is absent in : a) Cyanophyceae b) Chlorophyceae c) Xanthophyceae d) Phaeophyceae. - 16.
-Triphasic alternation of generation is found in: a) Porphyra b) Polysiphonia c) Chara d) Chlamydomonas. - 17.
-Which of the following is the largest alga? a) Ectocarpus irregularis b) Giffordia conifera c) Macrocystis pyrifera d)Porphyra tenela. - Which of the following statement is correct for the zoospore of Oedogonium - a) Biflagellate and whiplash type b) Multiflagellate and whiplash type c) It is multiflagellate and tinsel type. d) Whiplash flagella, many in number form a ring towards the apical region of zoospore.
+- In which of the following algae cystocarp is found? a) Ulothrix b) Volvox c) Polysiphonia d) Spirogyra. - The only prokaryotic algal class is a) Chlorophyceae b) Rhodophyceae c) Cyanophyceae d) Xanthophyceae. - The term receptive spot is associated with a) Antheridum b) Oogonium c) Nannandrium d) Zoosporangium. - Apical cap is found in a) Oedogonium b) Chara c) Ectocarpus d) Laminaria. - 5.
+Sexual reproduction is absent in : a) Cyanophyceae b) Chlorophyceae c) Xanthophyceae d) Phaeophyceae. - 6.
+Which of the following statement is correct for the zoospore of Oedogoniuma) Biflagellate and whiplash type b) Multiflagellate and whiplash type c) It is multiflagellate and tinsel type. d) Whiplash flagella, many in number form a ring towards the apical region of zoospore.